LeagueofLegos/Math-Notes/Terms & Definitions.md

 * The Mean Value Theorem
 ## Maclaurin Series Theorem
 ### Definition
-The Maclaurin Series expansion is an approximation to a function using the sum of the deritives of the function evaluated at 0
+The Maclaurin Series expansion is an approximation to a function using the sum of the derivatives of the function evaluated at 0
 ### Formula
 ### Purpose
 ### YouTube Explanation